Roesia si Pengkor

-Roesia si Pengkor (/id/; Perfected Spelling: Rusia si Pengkor, Indonesian for Secret of the Clubfoot), also known as Hadji Saleh, is a 1939 film from the Dutch East Indies (now Indonesia) which was directed and produced by The Teng Chun for his Java Industrial Films.
+Roesia si Pengkor (/id/; Perfected Spelling: Rusia si Pengkor, Indonesian for Secret of the Clubfoot), also known as Hadji Saleh, is a 1939 film from the Dutch East Indies (now Indonesia) which was directed and produced by The Teng Chun for his Java Industrial Film.
 Starring Da'ing, Bissu, and Hadidjah, this black-and-white film followed a young woman who is saved from deceptive suitors by her beloved and a man known as "Si Pengkor".

 Plot

 Hadji Saleh goes on a pilgrimage to a sacred mountain, leaving behind his wife and daughter Suti.
 Owing to her beauty, Suti receives many suitors.
 She, however, only loves Saari.
 Because of this love, Saari's friend Lihin (a spurned suitor) manipulates the police into imprisoning Saari.
 Upon his release, after being found not guilty, Saari must fight a would-be suitor named Usin before ultimately being recognised as Suti's husband-to-be.
 After the climax, it is revealed that Suti was often protected without her knowledge by her father, using the nickname "Si Pengkor".